svwhisper/Detect-pets-on-furniture/README.md

 The original project triggered a wireless dog collar, but I've removed that code and use it only for detection.
 I have a buzzer on order and will trigger that using Node Red, which receives the mqtt messages published by this project.

+The script will alert when a dog or cat is completely on a sofa or chair, but not if a human is present.

 ## Getting Started
 1. Clone this repository.
 2. Update the `config.json` file with your RTSP feed URL and tweak any other parameters you want.